zenidith/portfolio/README.md

 <img src="/pictures/18.png">

-However, what I decided to keep from my Figma designs were the font as well as the icon I used for my site.
+<p> However, what I decided to keep from my Figma designs were the font as well as the icon I used for my site.
+Funnily, my DJ name is 'Malware', so I decided to find an image of a 'malware' icon, to integrate into my 'brand'/portfolio.</p>

 <br>

 <img src="/pictures/19.png">